Yousef7274/cyber-security-course-portfolio/unit-1-presecurity/Wireshark.md

 Username: anna.virtanen
 Password: Summer2026!

-I had found them in the HTTP POST data:
+I found it in the HTTP POST data: username=anna.virtanen&password=Summer2026!&remember=on
-`username=anna.virtanen&password=Summer2026!&remember=on`

 ## Question: Was the login submitted using GET or POST?